Glossary term

 Short version

-A unique identifier is the battery identity string that enables a web link to the battery passport.
-It is not the passport itself and not the same as the data carrier used to access it.
+A unique identifier is the unique string of characters for the identification of batteries and the link to a battery passport.
+It is not the same as the data carrier and not the passport itself.

 Minespider working definition